 Yes!
-Many people have great success losing weight even faster when combining keto with intermittent fasting.
+It’s possible to begin losing weight even faster when combining keto with intermittent fasting.
 The ketogenic diet, which reduces carbohydrates and increases proteins and fats may help keep you fuller, longer.
 So, it’s natural that if your diet makes you less hungry, it’s easier to eat less frequently.
 For an addictive amount of intermittent fasting keto weight loss success stories, check out r/intermittentfasting on reddit.

 6- Do I HAVE to skip breakfast?

 Nope!
 You are free to structure your fasting/feasting windows however you’d like.
 Many find it easier to skip breakfast and opt for coffee in the morning instead.
 The caffeine acts as an appetite suppressant.
 But if you work graveyard shift or prefer to switch it up, feel free!

 7- What are the best intermittent fasting resources for more information?

 The Reddit forum r/intermittentfasting is hands-down the best free resource/community to check out if you’re interested in intermittent fasting.
 I browsed that forum for a year before jumping in and giving it a try myself.

 If you’re looking for scientific information, in addition, this book by Dr. Jason Fung is an excellent choice.

 8- Do I have to exercise to lose weight?

 Have you ever heard the saying “you can’t outrun a bad diet”?
 Or “weight loss is 80% diet and 20% exercise”?